hep-mirrors/sherpa/Manual/source/manual/parameters/isr.rst

   be set to 22, the PDG code of the photon.

 :OPTION:`ISR_SMIN/ISR_SMAX`
-  This parameter specifies the minimum fraction of cms energy squared after ISR.
-The reference value is the total centre of mass energy squared of the collision, `not` the centre of mass energy after eventual Beamstrahlung.
+  This parameter specifies the minimum (maximum) cms energy squared after ISR.
-  The parameter can be specified using the internal interpreter, see :ref:`Interpreter`, e.g. as ``ISR_SMIN: sqr(20/E_CMS)``.
+  The parameter can be specified using the internal interpreter, see :ref:`Interpreter`.

 Sherpa provides access to a variety of structure functions.
 They can be configured with the following parameters.